-This year marks the centennial anniversary of the Candy Dance, started as a fundraiser to purchase street lights for the small, enterprising community of Genoa — Nevada's first settlement.
+This year marks the 101st anniversary of the Candy Dance, started as a fundraiser to purchase street lights for the small, enterprising community of Genoa — Nevada's first settlement.

 Lillian Virgin Finnegan, daughter of then prominent Judge Daniel Webster Virgin, suggested the idea of a dance and making candy to pass around during the dance as an incentive for a good turn-out of couples.